 - A. The fair value of the options are calculated at the date of grant using a Black Scholes option pricing model and allocated to each reporting period evenly over the period from grant date to vesting date.
 The value disclosed is the portion of the fair value of the options allocated to this reporting period.
 In valuing the options, market conditions have been taken into account.
-(Refer to note 14). - B. Due to the market conditions and with an emphasis on conserving cash reserves, directors agreed to continue to accrue director fees but defer the payment of directors' fees from 1 October 2013.
-At 30 June 2014 the net payable amount of \$58,486 in directors' fees for the period from 1 October 2013 to 30 June 2014 were accrued.
-All taxation liabilities have been paid during the year. - C. Mr Hacker did not receive any salary and wages for the 2014 financial year as he is remunerated by Chalice Gold Mines Limited through the corporate services agreement between the Company and Chalice Gold Mines Limited.
-(Refer to note 19).
+(Refer to note 14). - B. Due to the market conditions and with an emphasis on conserving cash reserves, Directors agreed, from 1 April 2013, to suspend the payment of directors' fees.
+At 30 June 2013 \$30,000 in directors' fees were accrued.
+Subsequent to year end and subject to shareholder approval at the Company's Annual General Meeting, the Directors resolved to issue a total of 4,361,795 fully paid ordinary shares in satisfaction of the unpaid directors' fees accrued to 30 September 2013 at \$55,045.